ckcr4lyf/saxrag.com/pgp.md

 * Making sure no one else other than the intended recipient can read the contents of the message
 * Ensuring that a message is really from whom it claims to be from

-PGP is a system to help guarantee either one or both of the above.

-In this post, we will focus mostly on issues regarding the identity of a sender and confirming their authenticity.
+PGP is a system to help perform these two tasks.
+In this post, we will focus mostly on issues regarding the identity of a sender and confirming it's legitimacy.
 Ensuring no one else can _read_ the message is out of scope.

 By the end, I will provide you with an opportunity to get a free beer!

 ## The problem with messaging services